Seleucid–Parthian Wars

-The Seleucid–Parthian wars were a series of conflicts between the Seleucid Empire and Parthia which resulted in the ultimate expulsion of the Seleucids from Iran and the establishment of the Parthian Empire.
-The wars were caused by Iranian tribes migrating into Central Asia and the inability of the Seleucids to properly defend or hold together their vast empire.
+The Seleucid–Parthian Wars were a series of conflicts between the Seleucid Empire and the Parthian Empire which resulted in the ultimate expulsion of the Seleucids from the Iranian Plateau and the surrounding regions.
+The wars were caused by the mass migration of the nomadic Iranian Parni tribe into Parthia and the establishment of the Parthian state, which challenged Seleucid hegemony.

 Background

 In 323 BC, the Seleucid Empire was founded by Seleucus I Nicator, a general of Alexander the Great.
 Stretching from Syria to the Indus River and comprising most of Alexander's realm, the Seleucid state was the most powerful of the Diadochi kingdoms that sprang up after Alexander's death.
 Quickly however, the Seleucids ran into trouble trying to maintain such an extended realm, facing constant warfare against the other Hellenistic states in the west and with unrest amongst their Iranian peoples in the east.

 Taking advantage of the Seleucids' preoccupation with the wars against a Celtic invasion of Asia Minor in the west, and the chaos of the Third Syrian War around 245 BC, Diodotus and Andragoras, the Seleucid satraps of Bactria and Parthia respectively, declared their remote provinces independent states.
-However, in around 238, the Parni, an Iranian tribe from the central Asian steppes under Arsaces, invaded Andragoras' domain, defeated and killed him, and took over the land.
-The Parni then became known as the Parthians taking their name from the Seleucid province that they had conquered.
-They then began to try and conquer as much of the eastern Seleucid empire as possible, taking the city of Hekatompylos, by 238, which became their capital.
-They were joined in this by the now independent province of Bactria.
-The Seleucid king Seleucus II was at the time too busy fighting a war against Ptolemaic Egypt and so the Seleucids lost most of their territory east of Persia and Media.
+However, in around 238 BCE, the Parni, an Iranian tribe from the central Asian steppes under Arsaces, invaded Andragoras' domain, defeated and killed him, and took over the land.

+First Parni invasion of Margiana

+Sometime in the 280s BCE, the Parni attempted to invade Seleucid Margiana in order to expand their regional power and security.
+The Seleucids quickly dispatched Demodamas, the satrap of Bactria and Sogdiana, to neutralize the Parni threat.
+Demodamas launched his campaign, defeated the Parni in Margiana, and restored Seleucid rule in the region.
+The military capabilities of the Parni had been weakened as a result of the Seleucid retaliation and victory; however, after Demodamas restored the territorial integrity of the Seleucids in Central Asia, he ended his campaign abruptly and failed to fully neutralize the Parni.

+Second Parni invasion of Margiana

+The Parni had been militarily disabled for several decades as a result of Demodamas' successful campaign.
+Arsaces I became the king of the Parni in 248 BCE and led them on a second campaign against Seleucid Margiana in 246 BCE.
+Once again, a Seleucid satrap, this time Diodotus, was sent to repel the invasion.
+Diodotus was able to repel Arsaces I and secure Margiana.
+Despite the victory, the Seleucids once again failed to completely neutralize the Parni threat.